pagkly/Zed/Investopedia3/What Is the Macaulay Duration.md

 What Is the Macaulay Duration?
 ## What Is the Macaulay Duration

-The Macaulay duration is the [weighted average](https://www.investopedia.com/terms/w/weightedaverage.asp) [term to maturity](https://www.investopedia.com/terms/t/termtomaturity.asp) of the cash flows from a [bond](https://www.investopedia.com/terms/b/bond.asp).
+The Macaulay duration is the [[weighted average]](https://www.investopedia.com/terms/w/weightedaverage.asp) [[term to maturity]](https://www.investopedia.com/terms/t/termtomaturity.asp) of the cash flows from a [[bond]](https://www.investopedia.com/terms/b/bond.asp).
 The weight of each cash flow is determined by dividing the present value of the cash flow by the price.
-Macaulay duration is frequently used by [portfolio managers](https://www.investopedia.com/terms/p/portfoliomanager.asp) who use an immunization strategy.
+Macaulay duration is frequently used by [[portfolio managers]](https://www.investopedia.com/terms/p/portfoliomanager.asp) who use an immunization strategy.

 Macaulay duration can be calculated: